Monday, September 20, 2021

 Photo by @tonyjongphotography.

-Samantha: We are still facing transphobic issues but people across the UK are becoming more forward-thinking about diversity.
-While the public is heading in the right direction, it feels like the UK and US Governments are going backwards from time to time.
+Samantha: We are still facing transphobic issues, but people across the UK are becoming more forward-thinking about diversity.
+While the public is heading in the right direction, it feels like the UK and US governments are going backwards from time to time.

-Monika: Do you remember your first job interview as a woman?
+Monika: Can you recall your first job interview after beginning to live openly as a woman?

-Monika: What would you advise to all transwomen looking for employment?
+Monika: What advice would you give to other transgender women who are searching for employment?

 Samantha: Never give up, and the best tip is to ask someone you know to see if you can put your foot in the door in order to get into employment.